spectrum-health-systems/tingen-documentation/dev/testing.md

 - [ ] Delete the regression test data
 - [ ] Check "test"
     - [ ] Verify that regression tests completed

+## OpenIncident

+* [ ] Delete the OpenIncident.config file and verify it is re-created.

+* [ ] Set the Open Incident Module Mode to "disabled"
+  * [ ] Open an existing incident that was created by another staff member
+    * [ ] Verify messages do not appear

+* [ ] Set the Open Incident Module Mode to "enabled"
+  * [ ] Open a new incident
+    * [ ] Verify the form can be submitted without issue
+    * [ ] Verify the same incident can be re-opened and submitted

+  * [ ] Open an existing incident that was created by another staff member
+    * [ ] Verify an information message appears when the form opens
+    * [ ] Verify a hard stop appears when submitting the form